-Many times companies cannot afford to invest in some research and development due to high cost and/or lack of knowledge resources required to conduct the research.
+Many times companies cannot afford to invest in some research and development due to the high cost and/or lack of knowledge resources required to conduct the research.
 Research Consortia are an economical path to low-cost, high-quality research and development that is essential to the growth of companies.
 Consortia also allow for the sharing of best practices and strategies among the cutting-edge organizations that invest in such efforts.

-Who Should Join this Research Consortium?
+Who Joined this Research Consortium?

-This Research Consortium will be beneficial to:
+This Research Consortium proved to be very beneficial to: